 If you have a free room in your house, it is better to start putting them there so you get these ready for packing.

 It is not uncommon in the countries we go to not to find the books we desire.
 We used to bring suitcases of books as we are avid readers but carrying them makes us unable to bring other things which we also enjoy.

 These days you have choices of Kindle and other tablets.
 They are easy to carry and allows you to get the more recent books.
 This is what we use now when we are travelling and it lightens up our carry on and enables us to bring food we like and can't get in other countries.

-8. Arrange your finance transactions
+Arrange your Finances

 Make sure you have identified the best flow and transfer of money.
 Have a person in your home country you can trust to do some things for you.
 You might need to give this person power of attorney for some things.
 Most things you can now do online.